 - g.
-If you are using local security, the file is immediately available on the workstation where it has been updated. - 1) If you are using a backup master domain manager, copy the file to it. - 2) Distribute the centralized file manually to all fault-tolerant agents in the network (not standard, extended, or broker agents), and store it in the TWA_home/TWS directory. - 3) Run JnextPlan to distribute the Symphony file that corresponds to the new security file. - 4.
-Define the job types with advanced options as described in "Creating job definitions" on page 82.
+If you are using local security, the file is immediately available on the workstation where it has been updated. - 1) If you are using a backup master domain manager, copy the file to it. - 2) Distribute the centralized file manually to all fault-tolerant agents in the network (not standard, extended, or broker agents), and store it in the TWA\home/TWS directory. - 3) Run JnextPlan to distribute the Symphony file that corresponds to the new security file. - In the z/OS environment, perform the following steps: - a.
+Define the fixed resource that owns the subresource and give universal read access to it: